 FSGLI: Family SGLI, which provides up to $100,000 of coverage on spouses for $4.50/month for spouses under 35 (and slightly more for older spouses).
 It also includes $10,000 coverage on each child.

 It depends on your family’s needs, but $400,000 would only last for about 8 years.
 Even if it was invested prudently, and combined with DIC (Dependency and Indemnity Compensation), it may not be enough.

 Can I do better?

-AAFMAA provides Level Term insurance for the American Armed Forces, with $400,000 costing only $18.15/month.
-This is not just less expensive, but because it will last after your service member leaves the military—until age 50 (age 40 if you are a smoker).
+AAFMAA provides Level Term insurance for the American Armed Forces, with $50,000 - $800,000 of coverage, premiums that never increase, and protection that stays with you even after you leave the military.
 Most importantly, it comes with AAFMAA’s exclusive Survivor Assistance Services.
 At the time of a member’s death, AAFMAA will coordinate with Social Security, the VA, and others to ensure that your family gets all of the military, veterans, social security, and other benefits to which they are entitled.

 Should I cancel SGLI?

 You should not necessarily cancel your SGLI entirely.
 Instead, do the following: